 No. The waterpark is mostly for teenagers and adults.
 Some of the activities require a lot of upper body strength.
 You will see a few children under 10, but it is mostly teenagers and adults.

 No. A jetski pulling an inflatable raft will ferry you out to the waterpark and take you back when you want to leave.
-There are no in / out privledges for 2021 season.

 No. Guest of Harrison watersports should come in bathing suits.